-In the findings and declarations, the new law sets forth a series of reasons for its existence.
-Unlike the EU, the United States lacks a cohesive set of data privacy requirements.
-Recognizing that the internet has changed privacy rights exponentially, Californians for Consumer Privacy, a non-governmental organization, forwarded their suggestions to the California Attorney General in November 2017.
+Unlike the European Union, which has the General Data Protection Regulation (GDPR), the United States lacks a cohesive set of data privacy requirements.
+Recognizing that the internet has increased privacy concerns, Californians for Consumer Privacy, a non-government organization, sent its suggestions for new consumer rights to privacy protection to the California Attorney General in November 2017.

-While focusing in part on data security, the privacy law focuses less on networks, software, and systems and more on consumers controlling data.
+While focusing in part on data security, this privacy law focuses less on networks, software, and systems and more on giving consumers control over data collection.

-- Generating an annual gross revenue of over $25 million
+- Generates annual gross revenues of more than $25 million

-- Receiving or sharing California resident personal information more than 50,000 people
+- Receives or shares personal information of more than 50,000 California residents per year

-- Earn at least 50% of its revenue from selling California resident personal information.
+- Earn at least 50 percent of its annual revenue from selling California residents‘ personal information.

-Non-profits and companies that do not meet any of the above requirements are exempt.
+Non-profits and companies that do not meet any of these conditions are exempt.